 Research and outreach in Primatology and Physical Anthropology

 I am a primatologist and biological anthropologist, currently a part-time adjunct professor at the University of Barcelona, teaching in the Department of Clinical Psychology and Psychobiology.
-Previously, I was a postdoctoral scientist at the Hard Tissue Biology Lab, at the Center for the Advanced Study of Human Paleobiology, at the George Washington University, where I am still a Research Associate.
+Previously, I was a postdoctoral scientist at the Primate Life History Lab, at the Center for the Advaced Study of Human Paleobiology, at the George Washington University, where I am still a Research Associate.

 I am interested in the study of living primates and their interactions and adaptations to the habitat, in particular in their feeding ecology, growth and development.

 My current research is focused in two main projects

-- Growth and development of wild mountain gorillas monitored by the Karisoke Research Center in the Volcanoes National Park, Rwanda, in collaboration with the Dian Fossey Gorilla Fund International and the Hard Tissue Biology Lab.
+- Growth and development of wild mountain gorillas monitored by the Karisoke Research Center in the Volcanoes National Park, Rwanda, in collaboration with the Dian Fossey Gorilla Fund International and the GW Primate Life History Lab.

 © Copyright jordigalbany